 Marcondes has a vast amount of experience in policy planning, dialogue, and programme management for science, technology, innovation, and education as well as environmental management for public and private sectors, sustainable development projects, and infrastructure engineering.
 He is an active contributor to the UK in Brazil Science and Innovation network.
 He graduated from Imperial College London with an MSc in Environmental Technoloy through a Chevening Scholarship.

 Ilina MangovaCountry Director Macedonia, International Republican Institute, Macedonia

 Ilina holds an MSc in Comparative Politics (Democracy) from the London School of Economics and Political Science, which she completed through a Chevening Scholarship.
 She does research and has published numerous articles, policy papers, and research analysis on issues of governance and politics in the Balkans.
 In addition to her role as director of IRI’s program in Macedonia, Ilina is a Macedonia research coordinator for the international scientific project Varieties of Democracy, and a researcher on the INFORM, Horizon 2020 project led by University College London.

 Beatriz SeratoChartered Marine Scientist, Chartered Scientist and Coastal Engineer at CH2M, Brazil

-She’s become an international and nationwide expert in estuarine and coastal geomorphology, sediment transport, and hydrodynamics, as well as having been involved in a number of environmental impact assessments, evaluation of wastewater treatment plants, and sewage dispersion in coastal and ocean areas.
+She has become an international expert in estuarine and coastal geomorphology, sediment transport, and hydrodynamics, as well as having been involved in a number of environmental impact assessments, evaluation of wastewater treatment plants, and sewage dispersion in coastal and ocean areas.
 Beatriz is currently working as a Coastal Engineer at CH2M.